 The most common causes of side-impact, T-bone or side-swipe accidents that involve driver negligence include:

-The severity of injuries caused by side-impact car accidents vary from one case to another and can be life-threatening even if the vehicle is equipped with side airbags.
+The severity of injuries caused by side-impact car accidents varies from one case to another and can be life-threatening even if the vehicle is equipped with side airbags.
 “After all, the risk of injury in a side-impact accident is generally higher than in frontal impacts because there is little vehicle structure and you are basically protected only by the door and window,” explains our experienced side-impact accident attorney in Pittsburgh.

 In a rear-end accident, on the other hand, you are protected by several feet of steel and metal, trunk, and seats.
 Since the sides of your vehicle absorb the most force of a collision, the risk of suffering life-threatening injuries is extremely high.
 Common injuries caused by T-bone collisions include:

 In many cases, victims of side-impact accidents are able to prove that the other driver was at fault after seeking legal advice from a skilled T-bone accident lawyer.
 Establishing fault in any car accident can be tough, but it’s even more difficult when you were injured in a side-impact crash.

 Oftentimes, lawyers have to get help from accident reconstruction experts who have specific knowledge of physics, dynamics, and engineering, all of which help re-create a motor vehicle accident and determine who was at fault for causing it.

 Regardless of whether you were the one who crashed into the side of another vehicle or another motorist hit the side of your vehicle, do not admit fault at the scene even if you are absolutely sure that you did something wrong prior to the collision.
 It is always a good idea to consult with an experienced car accident lawyer to investigate your case and determine liability.
 After all, you never know if the other driver may have made an even bigger mistake.